Therapy for Adult Children of Emotionally Immature Family Dynamics in Michigan

 Is This the Right Fit?

-This therapy is designed for women who want to better understand the patterns shaped by emotionally immature parenting or childhood emotional neglect.
+This therapy is designed for adults who want to understand the patterns shaped by emotionally immature family dynamics or childhood emotional neglect.

 You may find this work especially helpful if you:

-This work tends to resonate most with women who are open to steady, reflective therapy, where we explore patterns both inside and outside the therapy room.
+This work tends to resonate most with adults who are open to steady, reflective therapy — where we explore patterns both inside and outside the therapy room.

-If you are looking for occasional advice or quick solutions, this approach may not be the right fit.
+If you are looking for occasional advice or quick fixes, this approach may not be the right fit.

 But if you are ready to understand these patterns more deeply and begin relating to yourself from a steadier place, therapy can be a meaningful step.

-I offer virtual therapy for adult daughters of emotionally immature parents across Michigan, including Grand Haven, Traverse City, Grand Rapids, Detroit, Ann Arbor, Lansing, and surrounding communities.
+I offer online therapy for adult children of emotionally immature family dynamics across Michigan, including Grand Haven, Traverse City, Grand Rapids, Detroit, Ann Arbor, Lansing, and surrounding communities.